Master of Education (Counselling), Acadia University

 Canadian Certified Counsellor, Canadian Counselling & Psychotherapy Association

 Registered Counselling Therapist (Candidate), Nova Scotia College of Counselling Therapists

 Grief Recovery Specialist, Grief Recovery Institute

 Clinical Counselling Hypnotherapist, Daybreak Therapy and Training

-Throughout my life, I had learned how to acquire things (career, home, partner), but not how to lose them.
+Life is loss.
+Throughout my life, I have learned how to acquire things (career, home, partner), but not how to lose them.
 At the very least, I did not learn how to work through the grief that accompanied each and every loss.
 I realized this when I was a graduate student studying adult education; specifically, transformational learning.

-Even though I went on to have another baby the following year, I was torn between my sadness for the children I lost and my joy for the child I had.
+Even though I went on to have a baby the following year, I was torn between my sadness for the children I had lost and my joy for the child I had.
 Our culture does not leave a lot of room for this contradiction.
 But here I was feeling both sadness and joy – my heart was broken, my heart was full.
-What I knew for sure: I was not alone.
-Many other people, every single day, are experiencing loss and the multitude of emotions that can come with that (e.g. anger, sadness, numbness, anxiety, depression, relief).
-I knew that I was being called to work with people, just like me, who had experienced trauma and loss and were left to try and manage day-to-day with a broken heart.

 My training as a counselling therapist and my professional development in grief recovery and trauma have been instrumental in helping me heal my heart.
 It’s work.
 It’s taking one step at a time.
-But I know how to take those steps now and I want to share that knowledge with others.
+I know how to take those steps now and want to share my knowledge with you.

 Life is a journey.
 Let’s walk together for a while.